PodYapolskiy/tlc-trip-record-data/scripts/stage01/readme.md

 ## Dataloader

 Dataloader is a scala project with spark application for performing distributed data loading.
-Performs according to the following alorigthm:
+Performs according to the following algorithm:
 1. Lists an input directory to find all parquet files
 2. Spawn a spark job for each parquet file
 3. In each job, it reads the parquet file, converts all column to correct data type, and partitions the data into year and month
    - Partitions are saved in `/user/team18/project/data/year={year:04d}/month={month:02d}/...`
-4. Then it spawn a job to collect all partitoned data and load them into PostgreSQL
+4. Then it spawn a job to collect all partitioned data and load them into PostgreSQL

 Dataloader has the following arguments:
 - `--host` - host for PostgreSQL